ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Preconnection

-This Intent specifies what the application expects the lifetime of a connection to be.
+This Intent specifies what the application expects the lifetime of a Connection to be.
 It is given in milliseconds.

 ### Send or Receive Bit-rate